 All projects require the plotting of drainage structures.
 When only cross drains are to be constructed or modified, drainage structures may be plotted on the cross section sheets.
 Otherwise drainage structures should be plotted on separate drainage structure sheets, utilizing the cross section sheet cell available in the FDOT Engineering/CADD Systems Software (see Exhibit DS-2).
+See Chapter 22 for additional requirements for box and three-sided culverts utilized as drainage structures.

 The existing ground line for rural projects shall be shown at the location of the structure, with the existing elevation placed immediately below the ground line at the survey baseline.
 No existing structures shall be shown except those to be incorporated into the proposed drainage system or otherwise modified.
 These shall be shown and their flow line elevations noted.
-Where storm sewers run laterally or diagonally across the project, the drawing should show the pipe cover.
+Where storm drains run laterally or diagonally across the project, the drawing should show the pipe cover.